csbrady-warwick/EIS-2/README.md

 Details of the modules in EIS are provided in the guide on using the library, but to compile codes using EIS you must add the directories `common/include`, `parser/include` and `deck/include` in your compilation instructions

 ## Linking against EIS

 By default EIS builds to one static library per section, with each section depending on the sections before it.
 So to link against eis\_deck you have to compile using `gfortran {host_code_files} libeis_deck.a libeis_parser.a libeis_common.a`.

+## Optional parameters to methods

+Many of the methods of the objects in EIS have optional parameters.
+No order is given or required for these optional parameters in the definition of the methods and optional parameters to EIS should always be given using keyword calling